Our Archives

 The Archives of the Birmingham Civil Rights Institute is responsible for selecting materials needed for inclusion in the collection, appraisal of potential value of that material, processing materials collected and providing general public accessibility to all collections.

 In-person research can be accommodated by appointment.
-Please submit your request using the form on the Ask An Archivist page.
+Please submit your request using the form below.

 Birmingham Civil Rights Institute